BEST EXPERIENCES OF CROATIAN CULTURE

-Home, Culture & Identity!
+Let Local Croatian People Share the Stories of Their Home, Culture & Identity!
 Dive in!

 With more than a thousand islands off its shores, Croatia has a well-deserved reputation as a sailor's paradise.
 But the country has many fascinating regions other than the Dalmatian coast, like Istria, Međimurje, Lika, Zagorje and Slavonia—and they each have their own cultural tradition and identity, because different areas were settled by people who came from different places.
-Croatians cherish their rich cultural heritage; many of the folk customs were kept alive as "acts of defiance" during the Croatian War of Independence, during which the country was the target of ethnic cleansing.
+Croatians cherish their rich cultural heritage; many of the folk customs were kept alive as "acts of defiance" during the Croatian War of Independence, during which the Croatian people were the target of ethnic cleansing.